The event was hosted by the History Department Diversity Committee and was attended by both students and professors.

 After laying out details regarding Harris’ career and personal background, Hamilton introduced the first central question for the panel to consider — to what degrees is Harris’ multiracial background affecting the election, and how will it affect the nation if she defeats former President Donald Trump?

-In her response, Scott, an assistant professor and chairperson of the Philosophy Department, said she often tells her students the country is in the awkward teenage years of talking about race, and we still aren’t very good at it.
+In her response, Scott, an associate professor and chairperson of the Philosophy Department, said she often tells her students the country is in the awkward teenage years of talking about race, and we still aren’t very good at it.
 She said this is important when asking why Harris isn’t performing better in the race.

 “People seem to be really surprised, and I was like ‘Well, I mean what if we just start with racism and sexism, that might be a reason, should we investigate that?’” she said during the discussion.
 “But then if you bring that up then you’re just going to identity politics, which is somehow a bad thing — that’s another topic for another time — and so I just sort of say ‘Why don’t we investigate this.’”